-Examples of strengths and good practice are included in the concluding comments section of the report.
+Particular examples of good practice are included in the concluding comments section of the report.

 The HTA's regulatory requirements

 The HTA must assure itself that the Designated Individual, Licence Holder, premises and practices are suitable.

 The statutory duties of the Designated Individual are set down in Section 18 of the Human Tissue Act 2004.
 They are to secure that: